5 steps for building your financial resilience

 Remember if you are buying these items on credit it means you are buying things before you have the money to pay for them, so you’re turning this into a fixed expense rather than an optional expense.
-With this in mind, you should factor this into your financial resilience plan.

 4. Reduce or eliminate your debt